 Google will also send you alerts if there are errors when its bots crawl your site (the precursor to being indexed in search results), plus it will help you troubleshoot many common issues.

-Another important benefit is that you can submit an XML sitemap to Google through Search Console.
-A sitemap outlines all of your website’s pages, so Google knows they exist and can crawl them.
+Another important benefit is that you can submit an XML sitemap to Google through the Search Console.
+A sitemap outlines all of your website’s pages so Google knows they exist and can crawl them.
 Of course, this alone won’t guarantee better search engine rankings, but it’s a huge help.

 Google Analytics